gemeenteshertogenbosch/verzoekregistratiecomponent/INSTALLATION.md

 Now that we�ve installed both Helm components, we�re ready to use helm to install our first application.

 ## Setting up Kubernetes Dashboard
-Afhter we installed helm and tiller we can easyallty use both to install kubernets dashboard
+After we installed helm and tiller we can easily use both to install kubernetes dashboard
 ```CLI
 $ helm install stable/kubernetes-dashboard --name dashboard --kubeconfig="api/helm/kubeconfig.yaml" --namespace="kube-system"
 ```